Myths & Facts on Solar

 An independent report from the University of Melbourne confirms this assessment: Photovoltaics (PV) and wind power have historically shown that a large proportion of cost reductions have come from the increased knowledge and economies of scale associated with large-scale global deployment – not just improvements in technical efficiency.

-In other words, winding back or shutting down government assistance in Australia will not have much impact on the global price of solar panels, but it will have a substantial impact on the local installation costs by affecting the scale of the industry and therefore levels of competition in the market.
+In other words, winding back or shutting down government assistance in Australia will not have much impact on the global price of solar panels, but it will have a substantial effect on the local installation costs by affecting the scale of the industry and therefore levels of competition in the market.

 MYTH: Green schemes help the rich buy solar, subsidised by the poor.